chen64042/coursera.machine.learning.washington.u/README.md

 #### The following steps must be execuated when gl-env is active.
 * Upgrade pip `conda update pip`
 * Install the license `pip install --upgrade --no-cache-dir https://get.graphlab.com/GraphLab-Create/2.1/[Your Email Address]/[Your License Code]/GraphLab-Create-License.tar.gz`
-* Note: the step above is also required after you renew your license.
+* Note: the step above is also required when you renew your license.
 * Install Jupyter Notebook `conda install ipython-notebook`
 * Install graphlab-create package `conda install -c derickl graphlab-create`.
 Maybe I didn't do it right but the launcher doesn't install the package for me and I have to install this manually.
 I have tried to repeat this process a few times and it always turns out that I must install this manually